Gibbs' Reflective Cycle: The Six Stages of Reflection Explained

 Moreover, the reflective cycle promotes emotional intelligence by encouraging individuals to explore their feelings and reactions to different experiences.
 Acknowledging and understanding negative emotions can lead to increased resilience, better stress management, and improved interpersonal relationships.

 Gibbs' Reflective Cycle is a practical tool that transforms experiences into learning.
-It incorporates principles of Experiential Learning and emphasizes the importance of abstract conceptualization and active experimentation in the learning process.
+It incorporates principles of Experiential Learning and emphasises the importance of abstract conceptualization and active experimentation in the learning process.

 In the field of education, Gibbs' model can significantly influence teaching methods.
 It encourages educators to incorporate reflective practices in their teaching methods, promoting a deeper understanding of course material and facilitating the application of theoretical knowledge in practical scenarios.

-Here's a list of guidance tips for organizations interested in embracing Gibbs' Reflective Cycle as their professional development model.
+Here's a list of guidance tips for organisations interested in embracing Gibbs' Reflective Cycle as their professional development model.

 Kolb's cycle consists of four stages: Concrete Experience, Reflective Observation, Abstract Conceptualization, and Active Experimentation.
-It focuses more on the transformation of direct experience into knowledge, emphasizing the role of experience in learning.
+It focuses more on the transformation of direct experience into knowledge, emphasising the role of experience in learning.

 On the other hand, Gibbs' cycle, with its six stages, places a greater emphasis on emotions and their impact on learning.
 For example, a team leader might use Kolb's cycle to improve operational skills after a failed project, focusing on what happened and how to improve.
 However, using Gibbs' cycle, the same leader would also reflect on how the failure made them feel, and how those feelings might have influenced their decision-making.